ischoegl/ME-4933-adv-topics/_sources/fundamentals/intro/index.md

 ## Interpreted vs Compiled
 <hr>

-Python is an interpreted language, which makes it easy to use.
 A short and imprecise definition of differences is (adapted from a [stackoverflow answer](https://stackoverflow.com/questions/3265357/compiled-vs-interpreted-languages)):

 * **Compiled language:** Entire program is translated to machine code at once, then the machine code is run by the CPU.
 Advantages are:

   * Faster performance by directly using the native code of the target machine
-  * Opportunity to apply quite powerful optimisations during the compile stage
+  * Opportunity to apply quite powerful optimizations during the compile stage

 * **Interpreted language:** Program is read line-by-line and as soon as a line is read the machine instructions for that line are executed by the CPU.
 Advantages are: